jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

-# Upgrading clusters with Image Base Upgrade (IBU)
+# Upgrading Clusters with Image-Based Upgrade (IBU)

-In this blog, I will focus on how to proceed on upgrading the clusters of your infrastructure, managed by Red Hat Advanced Cluster Management (RHACM).
-More in concrete, using the new upgrade mechanism called Image Base Upgrade.
+In this blog, I will focus on how to upgrade the clusters in your infrastructure managed by Red Hat Advanced Cluster Management (RHACM), specifically using the new upgrade mechanism called Image-Based Upgrade (IBU).

-Previously, you could upgrade your infrastructure, just using the Openshift usual upgrade way:
+Previously, you could upgrade your infrastructure using the standard OpenShift upgrade method:
 ![](assets/telco_upgrades_with_ibu_20250130155334523.png)

-Or, just using the `oc cli`, [more in the official documentation](https://docs.openshift.com/container-platform/4.16/updating/updating_a_cluster/updating-cluster-cli.html).
+Or by simply using the `oc cli`, as described in the [official documentation](https://docs.openshift.com/container-platform/4.16/updating/updating_a_cluster/updating-cluster-cli.html).

-Both methods trigger the same procedure, that it will update the operative system, Openshift, operators, etc. For a Single Node Openshift (SNO) this time would vary depending on the configuration.
-But it would be around 60/70 minutes.
+Both methods trigger the same process, updating the operating system, OpenShift, operators, etc. For a Single Node OpenShift (SNO), the time required varies based on configuration but typically takes around 60–70 minutes.

-When we move to telecommunications scenarios, SNOs are designed to run the Telco Radio Access Network.
-You can think on the software managing every antenna, and your infrastructure would be composed by thousands of antennas that you need upgrade.
-The process is done during a maintenance window, and the requirements on time are super strict.
+In telecommunications scenarios, SNOs are designed to run the Telco Radio Access Network (RAN).
+You can think of the software managing every antenna, meaning your infrastructure consists of thousands of antennas that need to be upgraded.
+This process is conducted within a strict maintenance window with very tight time constraints.

-Therefore, IBU comes to solve this scenario, providing a mechanisms that provides upgrades on about 25 minutes.
-IBU is based on creating an image from a called "seed" clusters.
-All the clusters in your infrastructure, that can be considered as clones of this seed cluster, could be upgraded by this image.
-So, the mechanism is very good on this telco RAN scenarios, very homogeneous and composed by SNO.
-But IBU is not suitable for multi node clusters, or heterogeneous infrastructures.
-Actually, IBU contains some pre-checks related to configurations for telco RAN.
+IBU addresses this challenge by providing an upgrade mechanism that reduces upgrade time to approximately 15/20 minutes.
+IBU works by creating an image from a "seed" cluster.
+All clusters in your infrastructure that are considered clones of this seed cluster can be upgraded using this image.
+This mechanism is particularly well-suited for homogeneous telco RAN environments composed exclusively of SNOs.
+However, IBU is not suitable for multi-node clusters or heterogeneous infrastructures.
+In fact, IBU includes pre-checks to ensure compliance with telco RAN configurations.
+So, it cannot be used for other purposes (as today).

-During this blog I will briefly cover how this new upgrade process works.
-But, I will not go into detail on how configure, install, deploy your infrastructure.
-The starting scenario is composed by three SNOs, already installed, configured and managed by ACM.
+In this blog, I will briefly cover how this new upgrade process works, but I will not go into details on configuring, installing, or deploying your infrastructure.
+The starting point assumes three SNOs are already installed, configured, and managed by ACM.
 ![](assets/telco_upgrades_with_ibu_20250130165329318.png)

-Notice how all these are based on Openshift 4.14, and we want to upgrade to 4.16.
-Other advantage of IBU, is that we can move directly to 4.16.
-Not needing to go through 4.15 first (1 hour) and then 4.16 (1 hour.).
+Notice that all these clusters are running OpenShift 4.14, and we aim to upgrade them to 4.16.
+Another advantage of IBU is that we can move directly to 4.16 without needing to first upgrade to 4.15 (which would take an extra hour).

-There is a fourth SNO4 cluster that will be used as seed clusters.
-All the clusters are based on the same hardware, software, and network configuration.
+A fourth cluster, SNO4, will be used as the seed cluster.
+All clusters share the same hardware, software, and network configuration.

-## Using the seed cluster to create the upgrade image
+## Using the Seed Cluster to Create the Upgrade Image

-*The whole process I am explaining is more detailed [here](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/cnf-understanding-image-based-upgrade.html)*
+*For a more detailed explanation, refer to the [official documentation](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/cnf-understanding-image-based-upgrade.html).*

-The seed cluster is a kind of clone cluster that contains the software and desired version.
-In this case, SNO4 has been deployed with Openshift 4.16, that is the desired version to upgrade.
-But it contains the same hardware and network than the others.
+The seed cluster is essentially a cloned environment that contains the desired software version.
+In this case, SNO4 has been deployed with OpenShift 4.16, the target upgrade version, while maintaining the same hardware and network configuration as the others.

-The seed cluster is something that should be considered as en ephemeral cluster.
-It should be installed, configured, created the seed and disappear.
-It does not contain any extra workload, or, these will be received by the upgrade clusters later.
-The seed cluster is not a cluster that has been running for a time.
-Otherwise, we would create an image not so clean as expected.
+The seed cluster should be treated as an ephemeral environment.
+It is installed, configured, used to generate the seed image, and then removed.
+It does not run any additional workloads, as these will be handled by the upgraded clusters later.
+Using a long-running cluster as a seed risks creating an image that is not as clean as expected.

-If the seed cluster is part of ACM (or ZTP), it should be first detached.
-To create an image not containing workloads related to ACM.
+If the seed cluster is part of ACM (or ZTP), it should be detached first to ensure that the resulting image does not contain workloads related to ACM.

-Apart from the usual Openshift installation, and the RAN configurations (that we don cover in this blog), it needs two extra operators:
+Apart from the usual OpenShift installation and RAN configurations (not covered in this blog), two additional operators are required:
- * [Operator life-cycle agent](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/preparing_for_image_based_upgrade/cnf-image-based-upgrade-install-operators.html#cnf-image-based-upgrade-installing-lifecycle-agent-using-cli_install-operators): that trigger the image creation.
+- [Operator Lifecycle Agent](https://docs.openshift.com/container-platform/4.16/edge_computing/image_based_upgrade/preparing_for_image_based_upgrade/cnf-image-based-upgrade-install-operators.html#cnf-image-based-upgrade-installing-lifecycle-agent-using-cli_install-operators): Triggers the image creation process.
- * [OADP](https://docs.openshift.com/container-platform/4.16/backup_and_restore/application_backup_and_restore/installing/oadp-installing-operator.html#oadp-installing-operator-doc) (OpenShift APIs for Data Protection) for backups management.
-The seed cluster does not do any backup, but upgraded clusters will do a restore of their own workloads.
-So, the operator is packaged with the image.
-When the clusters are upgraded, they will contain this operator, that will be used to trigger a restore of the previous running workloads.
+- [OADP (OpenShift APIs for Data Protection)](https://docs.openshift.com/container-platform/4.16/backup_and_restore/application_backup_and_restore/installing/oadp-installing-operator.html#oadp-installing-operator-doc): Manages backups.
+The seed cluster does not perform backups, and it does not really need it.
+But it is installed, to be included as part of the seed image.
+When the other clusters use the seed image they will have the operator ready to restore their own individual backups.

-Check the official documentation of each operator about how to do the installation.
-But, it is just an usual Openshift operator installation.
+Refer to the official documentation for installation instructions, but installing these operators follows the standard OpenShift operator installation process.

-After that, we have to trigger the seed creation.
-First, we create a secret with the authentication details for the container registry to store the image:
+Once the operators are installed, we trigger the seed creation.
+First, we create a secret to authenticate with the container registry where the image will be stored:

 ```yaml
 apiVersion: v1